opral/monorepo/README.md

 **Status**

-- [x] Alpha: We are testing the solution and need your feedback.
+- [x] Early Alpha: We are testing the solution and need your feedback.
 - [ ] Beta: Stable enough for small(er) apps and projects.
 - [ ] Release: Production ready.